algorand/go-algorand-doc/Node Setup Guide.md

 6. Configuring your node as a Relay
 7. Configuring auto-update
 8. Running algod as a service
+9. Notes on installing on other Linux Distros

 ## 1. Testnet nodes and the update process
 The current release of our testnet package is designed around simple installation and a simplified auto-update mechanism.
 A node installation consists of 2 folders: the Binaries (bin) and the Data (data) folders.
 The bin folder can be anywhere you choose.
 A recommended location is `~/node`.
 We currently assume the folder is dedicated to algorand binaries, as we archive the folder before each update (we do not currently delete anything, but will overwrite our own binaries and add new ones).
 The data folder is assumed to be `~/.algorand-testnet`, but can be overridden.
 We will create it if it doesn’t exist.
 We recommend using something under your node folder, e.g. `~/node/data`.